mariscript/platemate/journals/natalie.md

 - got sign up and login modals to work with each other on the main page
 - changed login submit button to handle in the form and not the button itself
+- redirected the sign up and login forms to users page

 ### (Tues) 1/17/2023